Do you have a child who doesn’t seem to eat at all! No matter what you serve? (Except sweets and treats of course.)

 A lot of people have this problem, and the solution is entirely counter-intuitive: give your child less food.

-I’m not suggesting that you starve your kid, or play some version of chicken where you call her bluff about how much food she really needs.
+I’m not suggesting that you starve your kid, or play some version of chicken where you call their bluff about how much food they really need.
 But some children will eat more when presented with less.

 Most parents try to solve the situation by “fixing” the food — they search for recipes that are appealing and present food in shapes that are enticing – when the problem is rarely located there.

-Change how you interact with your child around food and you’ll change how much she eats.
+Change how you interact with your child around food and you’ll change how much they eats.

 Why does less work?
 It depends on why your child eats this way.

 - Some kids get overwhelmed by the sheer task of eating.

 - Other kids are embroiled in a control struggle.

 Experiment with what will seem extreme to you in regard to portion size…